Under Labor, the aspiration of home ownership has become out of reach.

 Building approvals have fallen to their lowest level in over a decade.

-At the same time, Labor has brought one million more people to Australian in just two years.
-Just 350,000 homes were constructed in that time.
+At the same time, Labor brought one million more people to Australia in just two years – 70 per cent higher than in any previous two-year period.
+But only 350,000 homes were constructed in that time.

 Further, red tape and union corruption have added to costs and delays.

-Labor has also revealed it is looking to introduce new housing taxes (including changes to negative gearing), which would reduce investment and push up rents.
+Labor has also revealed it has modelled new housing taxes (including changes to negative gearing), which would push up rents.

 The Coalition is determined to restore the dream of home ownership.

-We will boost housing supply, rebalance migration, incentivise first home buyers and take pressure off interest rates and rents.
+We will boost housing supply, reduce migration to sustainable levels, incentivise first home buyers and take pressure off interest rates and rents.

 And to further address supply constraints, the Coalition will freeze any further changes to the National Construction Code for 10 years.